Operational

 Security

-Both these guides should get you up and runnings, however we recommend:
+This guide should be enough to get you up and runnings, however we recommend:

 • You install fail2ban and configure it